SummaryRead the full fact sheet

 Underweight and fertility

 Being underweight (BMI under 18.5) can reduce a woman’s fertility by causing hormone imbalances that affect ovulation and the chance of getting pregnant.
-Compared to women in the healthy weight range, underweight women are more likely to take more than a year to get pregnant.
-If you are underweight and trying to conceive, a dietitian can work with you to change your diet and help you put on weight.
+Compared to women in the healthy weight range, women who are underweight are more likely to take more than a year to get pregnant.

 Where to get help